The 30 Smartest Celebrities In Hollywood

 He later held an internship at 'Late Night with Conan O'Brien' before getting cast himself on the big screen.

+The daughter of Quincy Jones displayed musical and theatrical talents as a student at Harvard, writing music scores and performing in campus plays.

+The 'Parks and Rec' actress got her bachelor's degree in comparative religion.

-The soulful singer was offered scholarships to Georgetown, Morehouse College, and Harvard, but he turned them down to go to UPenn, where he studied English and African American literature.
-He also served as president and vocal director for the co-ed a cappella group Counterparts.
+The soulful singer was offered scholarships to Georgetown, Morehouse College, and Harvard, but he turned them down to go to UPenn, where he studied English and African American literature, and served as the president and vocal director for the co-ed a cappella group Counterparts.

 Before he made it big as a musician, Legend worked at Boston Consulting Group, one of the most prestigious consulting firms in the world.

+The four members of the band Vampire Weekend all studied at Columbia University together.
+Before the band made it big, they worked various jobs as an eighth-grade English teacher, an archivist for SONY BMG, and a film score composer's assistant.

-Best known for his role as Mr. Chow in 'The Hangover,' Jeong studied pre-med at Duke University, got his MD at UNC Chapel Hill, then completed his residency in New Orleans.
+Best known for his role as Mr. Chang in 'The Hangover,' Jeong studied pre-med at Duke University, got his MD at UNC Chapel Hill, then completed his residency in New Orleans.

 According to a profile of Jeong in The Washington Post, 'he treated patients at an HMO clinic (during the day); at night, he scooped up as many stand-up gigs as he could.'
 His big break came when Judd Apatow cast him as the OB in 'Knocked Up.'